AdaCore/spark2014/reqs/use-cases/alternative-compiler.rst

 #.
 Code contains SPARK 2014 features within behaviour-affecting code.
 In this case, it is not
    possible to transform the code base while preserving behaviour.

 #.
-Any other alternative flows are then be covered by the alternative compiler itself.
+Any other alternative flows will then be covered by the alternative compiler itself.
 This includes
    the case that the code on which compilation is attempted still contains SPARK 2014 language features.

 Special Requirements